Alexandre-Carbenay/library/README.md

 - `stop` to stop the application previously started with `start`.
 - `acceptance` to run the application's acceptance tests in a docker compose environment.

-In addition to those application specific `Makefile`, the root folder provides its own `Makefile` that can be used to execute some common tasks, such as:
+In addition to those application specific `Makefile`, the root folder provides its own `Makefile`.
+Thus, from the root folder you can reach the previous targets for each application, in the form of `<target>-<app>`, replacing the `<target>` by the name of the target and the `<app>` suffix by the name of the application _(e.g. `build-catalog` for the catalog app)_.

+The root `Makefile` can also be used to execute some common tasks, such as:

 - `structurizr` to generate the Structurizr C4 diagrams.
 - `start-pact-broker` to start the environment of the Pact broker used in the Consumer-driven contract testing pattern.